TheCahyag/Git-Essential-Training/README.md

 ##### Global Git Ignore Files
 `git config --global core.excludesfile ~/.gitignore_global`: Set the .gitignore file for the user rather than the repo

+#### Referencing Commits
+* `HEAD^`: Find the parent commit of HEAD
+* `HEAD~3`: Find the 3rd parent commit
+* `git ls-tree HEAD`: List the files that are in the repo at the HEAD commit

+#### Git Branches
+Branches are cheap and all you to try new ideas without having to make a bunch of commits to master and subsequently reverting those changes if things don't work out.